virtyou/ctvu/README.md

             "apikey": "APIKEY"
         },
         "blurs": {
-            "talk": ["say something", "say what?", "type something"], "resource": ["what's the name?", "name this resource", "what's it called?"], "chain": ["enter name of chained trigger", "what happens next?", "next trigger"],
+            "mod": ["what's the mod called?", "change into what?"], "talk": ["say something", "say what?", "type something"], "resource": ["what's the name?", "name this resource", "what's it called?"], "chain": ["enter name of chained trigger", "what happens next?", "next trigger"],